September 11, 2023

 Further to this, battery companies need to be selling batteries with the full potential value stack in mind.
 To that end, understanding the benefits of and developing a battery offering that includes virtual power plant integration and revenue streams will be a critical success factor.
 The smart companies will likely establish their own VPPs and find new revenue opportunities through the ongoing management of solar and batteries.

 Naturally, the modelling requirements for batteries are orders of magnitude more complex, which is why we developed Orkestra.
-Get a demo today to see how we can support you to sell batteries.
+Book a demo today to see how we can support you to sell batteries.

 These scenarios are from the Australian Energy Market Operator’s Integrated System Plan (AEMO ISP).
 Among other things, they correspond to various climate target ambitions as per the Paris Climate Agreement.
 Hydrogen superpower corresponds to 1.5ºC warming, Step Change - 2.0ºC (most closely aligned to the current Albanese Government policy), Progressive Change - 2.6ºC (aligned to the Morrison Government policy), Steady Progress - 2.6ºC and Slow Change - 4.0ºC.
 Most energy industry experts, including Orkestra, believe that the Step Change scenario is the most likely.